I love chocolate truffles for two reasons:

 - Sea salt

 Given my love for hazelnut, it’s no surprise that I made truffles with roasted hazelnuts.
 I crushed them into really, really tiny morsels (this allows you to just feel the subtle crunch and flavour that comes through, without biting into a chunk of it.)
 And to maintain the distinctness of textures of chocolate and hazelnut, I sifted the crushed hazelnuts and let go of the hazelnut fairy dust.
-I’m not a very bitter-chocolatey person, so I used 50% milk chocolate that orangefoodie got me from Paris (the Paris post is next, I swear!)
+I’m not a very bitter-chocolatey person, so I used 50% milk chocolate that orangefoodie got me from Paris (the Paris post is next, I promise!)

 To make these truffles I consulted none other than Alice Medrich’s Bittersweet.
 This book of hers is one that every chocolate lover must own.
 Although I’ve probably said it many times before, I don’t think I can praise this book enough.
 This is the only one you’ll need to refer to for anything to do with chocolate.
 Quite like how Dorie Greenspan’s Baking From My Home to Yours is for baking.